KamJam99/ice-cream-shop/README.md

 ## Running this app

 1. git clone this repo
+2. Run `cd ice-cream-store`
+3. Run `npm install`
-2. Run `ng serve --open`
+4. Run `ng serve --open`
-3. Navigate to `http://localhost:4200/`.
+5. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests